rege1980/sorting-algorithms/README.md

     This program is a small tool for sorting numbers using popular sorting algorithms.
     <br />
     <p align="center">
-   A project created to learn C# and the .NET Framework
+   A project created to learn C# and WinForms
    <br />
    <br />
     <a href="https://github.com/rege1980/sorting-algorithms/issues">Report Bug</a>